matgargano/easy-responsive-carousel/readme.txt

 N.B.
 Your theme must have 'post-thumbnails' enabled ( see http://codex.wordpress.org/Function_Reference/add_theme_support for more information ).

-Adds a shortcode [easy_carousel] with the optional variables:
+Adds a shortcode [easy_carousel id=N ] with the required variables:

 - id => ID of the parent Easy Carousel Post

+...and the optional variables:

 - timeout => milliseconds to pause in between slides
 - pause => if set to true - the slideshow will pause on hover; set to false - the slideshow does not pause on hover.
 - effect => "slide" or "fade"